100 KM DEL SAHARA 24a Edition, 18-24 October 2026

 3. At the campsite can I make a phone call?

-4. Which plug (adapter) do I need to charge the devices in the Campsites?
+4. What plug (adapter) do I need to charge devices in the field ?

 5. How will my baggage be handled ?